Sanctuary established in 1993

 - It also aimed to further reduce the impact of other visitors on the marine mammals (this was already largely covered by other aspects of the Marine Mammal Protection Act 1978 which sets minimum approach distances etc).

-- The benefit of the sanctuary to sea lions was limited as they forage out to 50km off shore and most of their feeding areas are still commercially fished.
-Commercial fishing reduces the sea lions’ food supply and they can be caught in trawl nets, primarily in the squid fishery.
+- The benefit of the sanctuary to sea lions was limited as they forage out to 100km off shore and some important feeding areas are still commercially fished.
+Commercial fishing can reduce the sea lions’ food supply and they can be caught in trawl nets, primarily in the squid and scampi fishery.

 Moratorium on winter whale watching in 2002

 To further protect the Southern right whales a moratorium on all commercial tourism at the Auckland Islands between April and October was put in place in 2002.
 This was to reduce the risk of disturbance to the breeding animals over the winter.